O Tempo e o Vento

 O Tempo e o Vento (Time and the Wind) is a trilogy of novels written by the Brazilian author Erico Verissimo.
 Confusingly, the first part of the series, O Continente, was translated as Time and the Wind, giving the impression that it is the whole work.

-Plot introduction
+Instead, the trilogy also includes O Retrato and O Arquipélago.
+Each novel is divided into volumes, with seven in total spanning across the books.

 The series tells the story of two families - Terra and Cambará -, and how they evolve through 200 years of history, from 1745 to 1945.
 Living in the state of Rio Grande do Sul, in southern Brazil, both families experience the transformations of the country.

-The books

-The saga is composed of three books, divided in total by seven volumes: